poszy/Arabica/README.md

+# Created by Lu 11/30/2016
 # Arabica
 Arabica Coffee.
-An open source android media player that can remotely stream media with the Arabic Roast Web streaming application
+An open source Android media player that can remotely stream media with the Arabica Bean web API.